Contents

 Our 5 Favourite Things to do in Morelia are:

 The Centro Historico is dominated by the Morelia Cathedral built in baroque style and covers 2 blocks.
 During November the Cathedral is the site for the local Day of the Dead celebrations.
-It is an incredible sight during the day and when it twinkles at night.
-It is stated the Morelia’s Cathedral is the most beautiful in the state of Michoacán and one of the most beautiful in the country.
+It is an incredible sight during the day and then it twinkles at night.
+It is stated that Morelia’s Cathedral is the most beautiful in the state of Michoacán and one of the most beautiful in the country.
+We totally agree with this after travelling around many towns throughout Mexico and visiting their Cathedrals.

 It took 84 years to build starting its construction in 1660 and finishing in 1744.
 The Cathedral was built in the Baroque style using the pink stone from the area.
 You can see the 70m bell towers from miles away.